laracube/laracube.io/docs/reports.md

 All new reports should extend the [`Laracube\Laracube\Base\Report`](https://github.com/laracube/laracube/blob/master/src/Base/Report.php) abstract class.

-For example, If you create a new report called CustomerReport, it will look something like this
+For example, If you create a new report called NetRevenueReport, it will look something like this

 ```php
 <?php